Malabar District: Demography

 Native castes in the erstwhile Malabar District include Nambudiri Brahmin, Nair, Thiyya, Mappila, and Scheduled Castes and Tribes.

 Among various Hindu castes, Thiyyas were the most populous in the erstwhile Malabar District according to 1881 Census of India.
-Thiyyas formed nearly 35% of the total Hindus of Malabar in 1881.
-Mannanar was a former Thiyyar dynasty in Malabar.
-Kalari Panicker, Chekavar, etc. were some subdivisions of Thiyya caste.
+Thiyyas formed nearly 35% of the total Hindus of Malabar in 1881 but were considered to be outside the caste system but yet they were considered shudra by some.
 They were present in large numbers in almost all Taluks of Malabar except Palghat, Cochin, and Laccadive Islands.
 Thiyyas were similar to Billavas of Tulu Nadu.
 In Palghat Taluk, there were Ezhavas instead of Thiyyas.

 Nairs were the second-largest caste accounting for nearly 20% of the Hindu population in 1881.
 Their presence was scattered all over Malabar except Laccadive and Minicoy Islands.
 According to William Logan, the main subdivisions among the Nair of erstwhile Malabar District were Menon, Nayanar (in North Malabar), Menoky, Moopil Nair, Pada Nair, Kuruppu, Kaimal, Panikkar, Kiryathil Nair, Moothar, Oore, Kidavu, Kartha, Eradi (in Eranad and Kozhikode), Vellodi (in Valluvanad), Nedungadi (in Nedunganad), Mannadiyar (in Palakkad), and Manavalan.
 Nairs were similar to the Bunts of Tulu Nadu.

-Malabar Manual states that the royal family of Parappanad belonged to Kshatriya caste, from where members for Travancore royal family were usually selected.
-The rulers of the Kingdom of Kottayam (Thalassery) also belonged to Kshatriyas.
 Ambalavasi population was higher in South Malabar, compared to that in North Malabar.

 Nambudiri Brahmins, who had the highest position in caste system, were mainly concentrated around the river Bharathappuzha, mainly in the Taluks of Valluvanad and Ponnani, in South Malabar.
 According to 1881 Census, more than 50% of all Nambudiris in Malabar were settled in Valluvanad and Ponnani taluks.
 Nearly 90% of the Nambudiris of Malabar were from South Malabar, while North Malabar contributed only around 10%.
 Kozhikode and Eranad came next to Valluvanad and Ponnani in Namboodiri population.
 Azhvanchery Thamprakkal, who were the head of all Namboodiri of Kerala belong to Athavanad in erstwhile Ponnani taluk.
 There were some Iyer Brahmins in Palghat Taluk and Tuluva Brahmins in North Malabar.